swcarpentry/website/README.md

 where `YYYY-MM-DD` is replaced by the post's date and `hh:mm:ss` by the post's time.
 Note that the time *must* be quoted so that the colons it contains do not confuse Jekyll's YAML parser.
-Note also that `authors` is a list---if the post has more than one author, please format the list like this:
+Also note that `authors` is a list---if the post has more than one author, please format the list like this:

 ~~~